TRT side effects. Facts and myths.

 • Myth: “TRT always causes prostate cancer.”

-Fact: Current evidence shows TRT does not create new prostate cancer in screened men, though it can speed PSA changes if a cancer is already present, which is why PSA monitoring is mandatory.[1],[7]
+Fact: Current evidence shows TRT does not create new prostate cancer in appropriately screened men, though it can speed PSA changes if a cancer is already present.
+PSA monitoring is recommended or standard in appropriate men based on age and risk, using shared decision-making and guideline intervals.[1],[7]

 • Myth: “Once you start TRT, you can never stop.”